wp-plugins/nextgen-facebook/readme.txt

 **Fixed** variable name when using applying 'the_content' filter on OG description.
 Prevented recursion when calling `apply_filters()` function on 'the_content'.

 = Version 2.3 =
-Added StumbleUpon button, `NGFB_MIN_IMG_SIZE_DISABLE` constant, moved some functions into classes and library files, added "Preferred Order" for buttons, move button javascript to footer.
+Added StumbleUpon button, `NGFB_MIN_IMG_SIZE_DISABLE` constant, moved some functions into classes and library files, added "Preferred Order" for buttons, move button JavaScript to footer.

 = Version 2.2 =
 Improved validation of option values, enhanced code where plugin looks for an image in the content, and added new "Filter Content for Meta Tags" option.